Brent Cross Shopping Centre: Opening

 Upon its recession-era opening in 1976, Brent Cross was praised by the public bringing a bold American-style concept to Britain.
-A local newspaper called the centre a "fururistic concept", and its features such as the indoor fountain and air conditioning were noted.
+A local newspaper called the centre a "futuristic concept", and its features such as the indoor fountain and air conditioning were noted.
 Richard Hyman, a retail analyst, said that Brent Cross's significance "can't be overstated.
 Before Brent Cross there was nothing like it."

 Upon opening, Brent Cross had 75 stores and was open until late every weekday despite the mid-1970s UK recession.

 Brent Cross was unusual at the time in that it was built on an undeveloped site rather than in a traditional town centre.
 The centre was built on a "concrete island" surrounded by the Brent Cross flyovers and the busy North Circular Road, but the centre's offering inside is what drew customers to it.
 The New Society magazine wrote about the centre in 1978:

 Brent Cross quickly became a popular attraction for people in London and the South East, and a blueprint for shopping centres across Europe.
 Despite its age and dated appearance, it has remained a popular retail centre ever since.
 It was ranked as London's 5th largest retail centre in 2005, behind the West End, Croydon, Kingston upon Thames and Bromley.
 In 2013 it was reported that it received 14 million visitors a year.
 It was ranked the UK's 9th best shopping centre in 2019 by GlobalData.

 The original three department stores when Brent Cross opened – Fenwick, John Lewis and Marks & Spencer – remain at the site.
 The former two have anchored the shopping centre since the beginning.

 By the 1990s, the centre was facing increasing competition from other large out-of-town shopping centres in the region, such as the Lakeside Shopping Centre.
 Work to extend the centre was begun in 1994 and was completed by 1996, giving it a capacity for 120 stores as well as a new multi-storey car park, replacing the older one, which added 2,000 new spaces.
 In addition, the low ceiling inside was replaced by glass to let more natural light in.